markcox80/data-flow/doc/schedulers.md

 The predicate `TEST-RESOURCES-P` returns non nil if `RESOURCES` can be removed from the `RESOURCE-POOL`.

-The function `TEST-AND-CLAIM-RESOURCES` returns a new resource pool which has `RESOURCES` removed from the pool.
+The function `TEST-AND-CLAIM-RESOURCES` returns a new resource pool if `RESOURCES` can be removed from the pool.
+The function returns `NIL` otherwise.

 The function `RETURN-RESOURCES` returns a new resource pool which has `RESOURCES` added to the pool.